Competitive Grantmaking Guidelines

 • Political organizations or candidates for public office

-• Scholarship or endowment funds
+• Endowment funds

 • Debt reduction, with limited exceptions for capital projects

-• General operating support (funding to maintain current programs or operations) – with exception of small organizations with under $100K revenue (see categories above)
+• General operating support (funding to maintain current programs or operations) – with the exception of small organizations with under $100K revenue (see categories above)

 To review recent successful requests, visit Recent Grants.